What Is Dystonia?

 In our Movement Disorders Clinic at Baylor College of Medicine, neck or cervical dystonia is the most frequent form of dystonia.
-This form of focal dystonia is characterized by patterned (same group of muscles), repetitive, head movements or more sustained abnormal postures of the head.
+This form of focal dystonia is characterized by patterned, repetitive, head movements or more sustained abnormal postures of the head.
 The term "spasmodic torticollis" is still occasionally used to describe this form of dystonia.
 However, since it is not always spasmodic and it does not always consist of head turning (torticollis), the term "cervical dystonia" is preferred as a generic descriptor of dystonic movements or postures involving the neck.
 In addition to torticollis (turning of the head), cervical dystonia may be manifested by neck flexion (anterocollis), extension (retrocollis), or head tilt (laterocollis).
 In approximately one third of all patients, cervical dystonia progresses to involve contiguous body parts such as the oromandibular region, shoulder, trunk, and arm.
-Cervical dystonia is associated with pain in about 75 percent of patients and most patients have discovered certain maneuvers or "tricks" such as touching the chin or neck, to correct the abnormal postures.
-Segmental dystonia involving eyelids (blepharospasm) and other facial, jaw (oromandibular) and neck (cervical) muscles is still sometimes referred to as "Meige's syndrome," but the term "cranial-cervical dystonia" is preferred because it more accurately describes the anatomical distribution of the dystonic movements.
+Cervical dystonia is associated with pain in about 75% of patients and most patients have discovered certain alleviating maneuvers such as touching the chin or neck, to correct the abnormal postures.
+Segmental dystonia involving eyelids (blepharospasm) and other facial, jaw (oromandibular) and neck (cervical) muscles is referred to "cranial-cervical dystonia."
 Spasmodic dysphonia, a focal dystonia of the vocal cords and larynx, is characterized by strained, effortful voice interrupted by uncontrollable pitch breaks or voiceless pauses (adductor spasmodic dysphonia) or whispering, breathy voice (abductor spasmodic dysphonia).

-The cause of primary dystonias is not always apparent, but most are probably due to some genetic abnormalities.
+The cause of primary dystonias is not always apparent, but most are probably due to some genetic abnormalities (inherited).
 Although in most patients with dystonia no specific abnormality or lesion can be identified by neuroimaging or even autopsy studies, there is convincing evidence that this movement disorder is due to abnormal function of the deep portion of the brain, called basal ganglia.
 Currently, dystonia is considered the result of a combination of impaired modulation of the centers that control the movements and an aberrant plasticity of the neurons in that circuitry.

-Not all dystonias, however, are of genetic origin; some are sporadic (no family history) and others are secondary to some specific causes such as metabolic and neurodegenerative disorders (e.g. Wilson's disease), brain injury or other lesions (e.g. cerebral palsy), certain drugs that block dopamine receptors, and many other causes.
-The dopamine receptor blocking drugs, also called neuroleptics, such as the major tranquilizers (e.g. haloperidol) and gastrointestinal drugs (e.g. metoclopramide) can cause not only an acute transient dystonic reaction, but more importantly a persistent dystonic disorder (tardive dystonia).
-Besides central etiologies, which presumably account for the vast majority of dystonias, peripherally-induced dystonia caused by an injury to the affected body part is being increasingly recognized as an important cause of focal and segmental dystonia.
+Not all dystonias, however, are of genetic origin.
+Some dystonias are secondary to specific causes such as metabolic and neurodegenerative disorders (e.g. Wilson's disease), brain injury or other lesions (e.g. cerebral palsy), certain drugs that block dopamine receptors, and many other causes.
+The dopamine receptor blocking drugs, also called neuroleptics, such as the major tranquilizers (e.g. haloperidol) and gastrointestinal drugs (e.g. metoclopramide) can cause not only an acute transient dystonic reaction, but also a persistent dystonic disorder (tardive dystonia).
+In addition, injuries to the nerves can result peripherally induced dystonia caused by an injury to the affected body part is being increasingly recognized as an important cause of focal and segmental dystonia.
 Finally, physical or emotional stress and a variety of other psychological factors may be associated with abnormal movements resembling dystonia, the so-called "psychogenic dystonia."

-Despite the paucity of knowledge about causes of dystonia, the treatment of this condition has markedly improved, largely as a result of application of botulinum toxin (BTX).
+Despite the paucity of knowledge about causes of dystonia, the treatment of this condition has markedly improved, largely as a result of application of deep brain stimulation (BTX).
 Before contemplating BTX therapy, however, potentially curable causes of dystonia, such as certain drug-induced dystonias or Wilson's disease, should be considered.
 The treatment of dystonia should be individualized.
 Involvement of rehabilitation team, such as physical therapist, and addressing potential depression or anxiety can improve the response to treatment.
 For those patients with a focal or segmental dystonia, BTX is the treatment of choice.
 However, the cases of generalized dystonia, may benefit from pharmacologic therapy using medications such as trihexyphenidyl, baclofen, tetrabenazine, and levodopa.
 Surgical techniques, such as local nerve or muscle excision and ablation or high frequency deep brain stimulation (DBS) have been used successfully in patients who continue to have disabling dystonia despite optimal medical or BTX therapies.
-DBS of the globus pallidus interna (GPi) has emerged as the surgical treatment of choice in patients with severe generalized dystonia and can be also used in segmental dystonia or hemidystonia.
+DBS targeting the globus pallidus interna and the subthalamic nucleus have emerged as the surgical treatment of choice in patients with severe generalized dystonia and can be also used in segmental dystonia or hemidystonia.